 - Many countries only accept debit cards with chips.
 Make sure your card has a chip.
 (Note that temporary cards do not have chips so don't head out of the country with one.)

-- 4-digit pin codes are more commonly accepted overseas than 5-digit codes so, to be safe, make your codes 4 digits.
+- 4-digit PINs (personal identification numbers) are more commonly accepted overseas than 5-digit codes, so, to be safe, when you travel without a credit card, make sure your debit card PINs are 4 digits.

 - The international ATM networks are Plus, run by Visa, and Cirrus, run by MasterCard—both have online ATM locators.
 Verify that there's one at your destination before you leave (www.visa.com for Plus, www.mastercard.com for Cirrus).

 - Be aware that you will be charged every time you withdraw cash from an ATM.
 You need to balance the amount of cash you're willing to carry at one time with the additional costs of an ATM withdrawal which can be up to $5.00.
 Hint: If you need cash, buy something at a store that will give you cash back.
 This will save you the ATM fee that these cards have.

 - Digital Wallets.
 ApplePay, Google Pay, Samsung Pay, and Paypal are all apps you can download onto your phone that will hold onto your payment information.
 You enter and store your credit card, debit card, or bank account information on the app.
 Your phone communicates with the payment terminal to transfer the funds.

 - Whenever you are using your phone or other device to perform any financial transactions, be sure to activate your VPN to ensure the security of your information.
 Here are our recommendations: Best VPN for Travel: What, Why, How & New Recommendations.

 - Starbucks card.
 This, again, can live in your phone and can simply track your purchases for points or can be used as a pre-paid credit card at Starbucks.
 With a credit on your account you are almost assured of a snack in an airport on the way home even if you have spent all your local currency.